shahid017/shahid017/README.md

 ### Hi there 👋
 Data Scientist, ML and NLP engineer, working as Data Scientist in Five Rivers Technologies.
 I mainly use Python to perform these tasks.

 🔭 To help my fellow Data Scientists, I have written a simple Python package SimpleEDA for Exploratory Data Analysis.
+I have written NlpHub which can perform basic NLP tasks easily.

 🌱 In my ongoing learning quest, I am learning Django, Julia, and R.